-Citation and presumed renunciation
+27. Citation and presumed renunciation

-- (2) An executor shall be deemed to have renounced his executorship if he is served with a citation but does not enter an appearance. - (3) Where an executor does enter an appearance but does not proceed to apply for probate, the court may specify a time within which the application is to be made and if the application for probate is not made within that time the executor in default shall be deemed to have renounced his right to probate. - 28.
+- (1) A person claiming an interest in the estate of a deceased person or a creditor of a deceased person may cause to be issued by the court a citation directed to an executor appointed by the will of the deceased calling upon the executor to accept or renounce the executorship. - (2) An executor shall be deemed to have renounced his executorship if he is served with a citation but does not enter an appearance. - (3) Where an executor does enter an appearance but does not proceed to apply for probate, the court may specify a time within which the application is to be made and if the application for probate is not made within that time the executor in default shall be deemed to have renounced his right to probate.

+28. Effect of renunciation

 Renunciation under section twenty-six or twenty-seven shall preclude the person so renouncing from probate but the court may, at any time, grant probate to that person if it is shown that the grant is likely to benefit the estate of persons interested in it.